 Why Europe Is Willing To Regulate Tech More Than The U.S.

 Though Congress has had many tech executives testify on Capitol Hill about their operations, it hasn't led to any major regulations of the tech industry.
-Europe, on the other hand, seems far more willing to impose limitations.
-NPR's Ari Shapiro discusses why that might be with Harvard law professor Jonathan Zittrain.

 ARI SHAPIRO, HOST: